 - Once your application has been processed, the IRS will provide you with your EIN.

-The cost of registering a business in California can vary depending on the type of business structure you choose and the specific requirements of your local government.
-In general, the following fees are commonly associated with registering a business in California:
+The cost of registering a business in Arkansas can vary depending on the type of business structure you choose and the specific requirements of your local government.
+Here are the fees commonly associated with registering an LLC or Corporation in Arkansas:

-LLC: A limited liability company (LLC) must file Articles of Organization with the California Secretary of State, which costs $70.
+LLC: A limited liability company (LLC) must file Articles of Organization with the Arkansas Secretary of State, which costs $50.

-Corporation: Incorporating a business in California requires filing Articles of Incorporation with the California Secretary of State, which costs $100, as well as obtaining a business license from your local government, which typically costs between $50 and $100.
+Corporation: Incorporating a business in Arkansas requires filing Articles of Incorporation with the Secretary of State, which costs $50, as well as obtaining a business license from your local government, which typically costs between $50 and $100.

-California does not require a business license for general house cleaning businesses.
-But as things often change, check with the state’s licensing needs when registering a new business.
+Arkansas does not require a state-wide business license for general house cleaning businesses.
+But as things often change, check the Secretaty of State guidelines when registering a new business.

-Be sure to also check with your individual county, city, or local municipality.
+Be sure to also check with your individual county, city, or local municipality at the Local Government Portal.
 Requirements can vary and some may need a general business tax, licensing, or other filing requirements for business.
-Search for special filing requirements right here.

 Get Business Insurance